 Pyruvate: Formula, Synthesis, Oxidation, Carboxylation: Definition, Structure & Uses

-Definition Of Pyruvate
+Pyruvate

 Pyruvate is regarded as one of the vital intermediates in quite several metabolic pathways.
-It is the end product of glycolysis, hence a critical element in cell respiration.
+It is the end product of glycolysis, hence a critical element in cellular respiration.
 Pyruvate enters the cycle that occurs in glycolysis with the cycle of citric acid and oxidative phosphorylation.

-Role In Glycolysis And Cellular Respiration
+Role in Glycolysis and Cellular Respiration

 • The glycolysis pathway changes one glucose into two pyruvates, generating two ATP molecules and two NADH molecules.